Keyronex/Keyronex-lite/docs/notes/vm.rst

 the primary page cache (and between the working sets comprising it) and the secondary page cache for optimal performance.

-Page Frame Number Database (aka PFN Database, PFNDB)
+Page Frame Database (aka PFN Database, PFNDB)
 -----------------------------------------------------

 The PFN database describes the current state of each page of main memory.
 It is